-15 Customer Service Scenarios to Troubleshoot Tight Corners
+15 Customer Service Scenarios for Navigating Tight Corners

-Customer service scenarios are great for role plays, training newcomers and improving skills.
-Want to know how to use them?
-Check out this article with 15 ready-made examples.
+Customer service scenarios are great for role plays, training newcomers, and improving skills.

 Written by Anastasiia Khlystova

-If you were ever asked for a refund or had to report a feature request, you probably work in customer service or have talked to your customers once or twice.
+If you have ever been asked for a refund or had to report a feature request, you probably work in customer service or have talked to your customers once or twice.
 And you know the pain of answering all the same questions over and over again, don’t you?

-In this article, we’re going to talk about what such scenarios are, how to create them, and how to use them for advancing your customer service.
+In this article, we’re going to talk about what such scenarios are, how to create them, and how to use them to advance your customer service.
 We’ll also draw a few generalized examples with pre-made answers you can save right now and leverage in your business.

 What are customer service scenarios?

-As your service team deals with all kinds of people and their various problems on a daily basis, some issues are quite unique and require their particular attention, while a good half of them are repeating themselves.
+As your customer support team deals with all kinds of people and their various problems on a daily basis, some complex issues are quite unique and require their particular attention, while a good half of them are repeating themselves.

 To not do the bad work, you have to develop a certain customer service scenario – a graphically designed script with a bunch of pre-made answers to some common clients’ questions and issues.

-You can think of customer service scenario questions as of a basic flowchart with a few options of how you can answer a particular request:
+You can think of customer service scenario questions as a basic flowchart with a few options for how you can answer a particular request:

 If you check the existing articles on the topic, you’ll see that they mostly concentrate on angry customer role-play scenarios.
 And while it’s important to pay particular attention to challenging situations first, there are many typical examples of good customer service situations that can make a great scenario, too.